 In this video Dr. Justin Bryant discusses neck pain.
-He talks about the various muscles and ligaments connected to the neck and the numerous causes of neck pain.
-Dr. Bryant also explains why Airrosti’s approach to treating neck pain differs from traditional healthcare.
-At Airrosti we treat the issue directly at the source to eliminate pain quickly.
+He talks about the various muscles and ligaments connected to the neck and the numerous causes of neck pain in the area.
+If left untreated, this condition can begin to inhibit your movement and way of life.
+Hear how Airrosti’s treatment approach differs from traditional healthcare.
+Our providers treat the issue directly at the source to provide rapid neck pain relief.
 Learn more about what to expect at your first Airrosti visit.

-The most common cause of shoulder pain and neck pain is injury to the soft tissues, including the muscles, tendons, and ligaments within these structures.
-There is nearly double the risk for developing neck pain for people who spend most of their day sitting at work.
-Neck pain is twice as likely for those sitting in poor posture with the head in a flexed forward position.
+The most common cause of shoulder pain and neck pain is injury to the soft tissues, including the neck muscles, tendons, and ligaments within these structures.
+Individuals who spend most of their day sitting at work have nearly double the risk factor for developing this condition.
+The risk is especially high for those who sit in poor posture, with the head in a flexed forward position.

-Recurrent neck trouble, like any type of chronic pain, affects more than one part of your body.
+Recurrent neck trouble affects more than one part of your body.
 It can influence your sleeping habits, your ability to work, and even your thoughts and feelings.
-People with the most severe neck pain are also more likely to have other problems that significantly affect their health.
+People with chronic pain that is severe are more likely to have other problems that significantly affect their health.

-Airrosti Providers are expertly trained to evaluate and treat the specific cause of your symptoms, leading to rapid recoveries and lasting results.
-Learn more about how Airrosti works to resolve the source of your neck pain.
+Chronic neck injuries that do not require surgery often cause recurring problems.
+However, Airrosti providers are expertly trained to evaluate and treat the specific cause of your symptoms, leading to rapid recoveries and lasting pain relief.